mohsenmojadam2019/telstra-prior-request/README.md

 -  User input error precaution has not been developed yes in Lua code.

 ## Versions:
+- 2.3.2: Add cache ability.
+Errors of the prior call are shown as response.
 - 2.1.4.2: Fix schema error for 2.x versions and url checking.
 - 1.3.5-2: Fix GUI parameter issues for Kong EE 0.35.
 Not compatible with old versions.
 - 1.3.5: Support Kong EE 0.35.
 Not compatible with old versions.